Skip to content

 8. Words are lemmatised (e.g. running, ran, runsrun) using nltk

-10. This creates a compressed keyword representation of each document
+9. Thus creating/aiming for a usable compressed keyword representation of each document

-• Remove overly common terms (appear in >85% of docs)
+• Remove overly common terms (in progress but approximately: appear in >85% of docs)

 • Remove rare noise terms (appear in <2 docs)

-15. Each optimised document (content) is represented in docs/search_index.json with:
+14. Each optimised document (content) is then represented in docs/search_index.json with:

 • doc_id, name, excerpt, url, tags, and optimised keywords